Are you seeking new HexClad cookware that combines the advantages of stainless steel and non-stick cookware? An old frying pan is to be changed?

 Even if you finance your purchase and pay over time through Bread, HexClad’s payment plan partner, it’s still a sizeable commitment.

 Food sticks are the second-most common issue cited by home cooks.
 The stainless steel component is to blame for the sticking.
-To achieve the finest results, you must maintain the pan very clean and avoid using high heat.
+To achieve the finest results, you must keep the pan very clean and avoid using high heat.
 To put it simply, handle it like stainless steel.

 Discoloration: HexClad’s steel component becomes stained and needs to be thoroughly scrubbed, just like ordinary stainless steel cookware.
 The main offenders are little food particles and burned oil.
 If that occurs, use these techniques to fix your pan.